SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

 To Do:
-1. Add comment re: beveling inner edge of PTFE tubes.
+1. Add comment re: beveling inner edge of PTFE tubes and cleaning up filament funnel hole if necessary.
 2. Update pics to latest parts
 3. Discuss tuning for rim slip vs o-ring slip and recommended roller surfaces.
 4. Cover o-ring replacement process.